Can I use British or American English spellings in the IELTS exam?

 Randomly more:

-Q: How long is the IELTS exam?
+Q: How is the reading test scored in the IELTS exam?

 Q: How can achieving a high score on the IELTS exam benefit my academic and professional goals?

-Q: What is the average score on the IELTS exam?
+Q: How long is the reading test in the IELTS exam?

 Why IELTS.WORK?